TeamEternal/SteadyCook/README.md

 6. Download the correct Chrome Drivers for your Google Chrome browser version (continue until step #7)

-NOTE: If you do not have the proper Google Chrome driver downloaded you can get it from: [Download Chrome Driver's](https://chromedriver.chromium.org/downloads)
+   NOTE: If you do not have the proper Google Chrome driver downloaded you can get it from: [https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)

-Once you have downloaded the correct chrome driver for your version of Google Chrome, make sure it is located in driver_src/ in your current virtual environment.
+   Once you have downloaded the correct chrome driver for your version of Google Chrome, make sure it is located in your driver_src/
+   folder in the current virtual environment.
 Next unzip the file:

    To unzip simply execute the following:
    * `cd driver_src/ ; unzip <chromedriver file you downloaded> -d ..`

    You can now move onto the next step.

 7. Start main installation of SteadyCook that will generate '*settings.ini*' and store the DEFAULT_CHROME_PATH
    * `python3 setup.py`